 But first, make sure the motherboard risers are in place in the mounting tray of your case.
 These are the little stands that the motherboard screws into.
 Your case will likely have these already in place for an ATX design, but you might have to rearrange them if you’re installing a smaller motherboard.
 If you were to install the board directly into the metal of the case then you’d probably end up frying the silicon out of your poor little PC bits.

 It’s also worth checking whether there’s a cut-out behind the CPU socket in the chassis’ motherboard mounting tray.
 If there is, you’ll be able to access the rear to adjust the CPU cooler bracket.
 If there isn’t you’ll absolutely have to make sure this is in place before you fit the motherboard inside the case.

-With the CPU cooler’s mounting bracket installed onto your motherboard you’ll need to get the actual cooler itself sat atop your processor.
-(We assume you’ve gone for one of the best CPU coolers, right?)
+With the CPU cooler’s mounting bracket installed onto your motherboard, you’ll need to get the actual cooler itself sat atop your processor.
+(We assume you’ve gone for the best CPU cooler, right?).